WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 ## 4. Upload the documents for processing

 We will now upload a number of documents and submit them for processing.
-In the DART UI menu, select `Document upload`, and select the first 10 documents in the `world_modelers_demo_docs/raw_docs/mitre` folder, then click the `Submit` button to upload and start processing these documents.
+In the DART UI menu, select `Document upload`, and then click on the "CHOOSE FILES" button.
+Here, select the first 10 documents in the `world_modelers_demo_docs/raws/mitre` folder, and then click Open.
+On the website, you should see "10 files selected for upload", and can click the `SUBMIT" button to upload and start processing these documents.
 Note that even though we are uploading 10 documents, only 9 make it through processing.